 As a parent, if your child is a victim of sexual abuse or other maltreatment, the campus counselor or principal will provide information regarding counseling options for you and your child available in your area.
-The Texas Department of Family and Protective Services (TDFPS) also manages early intervention counseling programs.
-To find out what services may be available in your county, see Texas Department of Family and Protective Service Programs available in your County.
+The Texas Department of Family and Protective Services (DFPS) also manages early intervention counseling programs.